BraadMartin/plugin-cards/readme.txt

 	[plugin_cards browse="beta"]
 	[plugin_cards search="gallery"]

-**Note:** At this time the wordpress.org API only supports querying by one parameter at a time, so currently only one parameter can be included in the shortcode to build the query.
+**Note:** The wordpress.org API only supports querying by one parameter at a time, so currently only one parameter can be included in the shortcode to build the query.
 If this ever changes I will add support for querying by multiple parameters to this plugin.

 You can also set the max number of results using the max_results parameter like this: